-After 5 months of training and waiting at Ft Jackson and Ft Bragg Tom deployed to Baghdad and was assigned as the Civil Affairs Officer for Sadr City.
+After 5 months of training and waiting at Ft Jackson and Ft Bragg, Tom deployed to Baghdad in April of 2006.
+He was assigned as the Civil Affairs Officer for Sadr City.
 While deployed as a Civil Affairs Officer focused on reconstruction and economic development, he reviewed the terrible conditions in Sadr City, a slum of 2.3 million people in East Baghdad, Iraq.
-The Army and US government were focused on helping the newly formed government and re-building the infrastructure and economy.
-But in Tom’s area of operation there was still a huge need to fill the gap with HA (Humanitarian Aid).
-The goal was to help children affected in war-torn East Baghdad with basic life needs from shoes and clothes to school supplies and vitamins.
+There he worked with his friends, family and digital media professionals back in US to start getting humanitarian aid to children in Baghdad.
+Everything from clothes, shoes, school supplies, toys and vitamins.
+This was the unofficial start of TD Foundation.

 In September of 2006, during Operation Together Forward II, the attempt to re-secure Baghdad, Tom was shot and critically wounded by a sniper while he was out protecting local contractors who were attacked.
 Tom spent the next 8 months in the hospital at Walter Reed and Spinal Cord Polytrauma Unit at the Tampa VA; first recuperating and then learning to walk again.